raphideb/kube/README.md

 2. Kubernetes cluster with persistent storage and Calico networking
 3. CloudNative-PG operator with cnpg plugin and deployment of a sample DB
 4. MongoDB operator and deployment of a sample DB
+5. Oracle operator and deployment of a sample DB
-5. OpenSearch operator
+6. OpenSearch operator
-6. Prometheus
+7. Prometheus
-7. Grafana
+8. Grafana

 Plus yaml files for deploying:
 - postgres cluster with grafana support
 - mongodb cluster (will add grafana later)
 - opensearch cluster with dashboard

+And deploy scripts for:
+- oracle23 free edition with grafana support

 **Important**
 When everything is running, on my machine WSL uses over 16GB of memory and swap needs to be disabled.
 If this is too much for your machine, consider using k3d or kind.